infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 For the controlled version, see <PropLink name="rowDetailState" />.

+If <PropLink name="isRowDetailExpanded" /> is specified, it has the last word in deciding if a row detail is expanded or not, so it overrides the `defaultRowDetailState`.

 <Sandpack title="Master detail DataGrid with some row details expanded by default" size="lg">